Authorized converters

 Open the asset detail page, then open the Conversion feature page.
 Confirm that the conversion-minter details are visible for the target asset.

 Choose Add Converter.
-Enter the converter address that should be allowed for the asset.
+Enter the address of the loan token's conversion feature contract to allow for the asset.

 Submit with wallet verification